atomiclaboratory/systems_immunology_course_2024/README.md

 - **Submission Instructions:** 📤 Details on how to submit assignments and presentations will be provided in the course’s online platform.

 ## 🔗 **Resources**
-- **Lecture Notes:** Available in the "Lecture Notes" directory.
+- **Course Materials:** Available in the "Course Materials" folder.
-- **Reading Materials:** 📖 Key publications and supplementary readings are available in the "Reading Materials" directory.
+- **Reading Materials:** 📖 Key publications and supplementary readings are available in the "Reading Materials" folder.
-- **Software Tools:** 🛠️ Installation guides and usage instructions for PANDORA are available in the "Software Tools" directory.
+- **Software Tools:** 🛠️ Installation guides and usage instructions for PANDORA are available in the "Software Tools" folder.

 ## 📬 **Contact**